A Full List Of E20 Compliant Bikes and Scooters in India

 I have a non E20 Compatible vehicle, what are my options?

-Sure, the inspection may cost few hundred rupees but will save from any nasty repair bill that may very well be in thousands.
+Sure, the inspection may cost a few hundred rupees, but it will save you from any nasty repair bill that may very well be in thousands.

 Write a comment